haoundz/wpDirAuth/readme.txt

 = 1.6.0 =
 * Added `Add Dir Auth User` to Admin User menu.
 Now able to pre-add Directory Authenticated users and assign roles where previously users would have to log in first, and then have an admin change their role.

+= 1.6.1 =
+* Corrected a bug that would prevent user profiles from successfully being found.
+Thanks go to jgiangrande for identifying the problem area.